 - Planning Board Public Hearing on February 12, 2018 in the Council Chambers.
 The Board voted to recommended the City Council approve a Zoning Text Amendment to Title 10, Chapter 1 (Zoning) to establish permanent development standards for accessory dwelling units.
 The meeting agenda and staff report are available online, as well as the meeting video.

 - City Council Public Hearing on March 6, 2018 in the Council Chambers.
 The City Council voted to introduce an ordinance for adoption to approve a Zoning Text Amendment to modify the ADU regulations.
 The meeting agenda, staff report, and video are available online.

 - City Council Consent Item on March 13, 2018 in the Council Chambers.
 The City Council voted (4-0, 1 absent) to adopt new ADU regulations.
 The meeting agenda, staff report, and video are available online.

 On April 25, 2017, the City Council adopted an ADU Interim Ordinance for 45 days.
 The Council adopted an extension of the interim ordinance on June 6, 2017, allowing the regulations to be in effect until April 22, 2018.
 The interim regulations were developed based on 2017 State laws, public input received, and existing Burbank Municipal Code regulations.

 The following public meetings on the Interim Ordinance have occurred:

 - City Council Public Hearing on April 25, 2017.
 At this meeting, the City Council adopted a 45-day interim ordinance.
-The staff report is available online, in addition to a copy of the interim 45-day ordinance and staff presentation.
+A copy of the interim 45-day ordinance.

 FOR MORE INFORMATION

-For more information, or if you have any questions, please contact Maciel Medina, Assistant Planner, by phone at (818) 238-5250 or by email at email@example.com.
+For more information or questions, please contact the Planning Division by phone at (818) 238-5250 or by email at firstname.lastname@example.org.